Easy Hawaiian Pineapple Coconut Poke Cake

 Ingredients

-• 1 15.25 oz box French vanilla or yellow cake mix
+- 1 15.25 oz box French vanilla or yellow cake mix (prepare as directed on box with eggs, oil, and sub pineapple juice for the water)

-• 1 20 oz can crushed pineapple, drained with juice reserved for cake
+- 1 20 oz can crushed pineapple, drained (use juice in sub of water for cake)

-• 1 16 oz container frozen whipped topping or 3 cups fresh whipped cream
+- 1 16 oz container frozen whipped topping (Cool Whip) or 3 cups fresh whipped cream

 Instructions

-• In a large mixing bowl, prepare cake mix according to the box directions, substituting 1 cup of pineapple juice drained from your crushed pineapple instead of water.
-If you don’t have enough to make 1 cup, add water.
+- In a large mixing bowl, prepare cake mix according to the box directions with eggs, oil, and substitute 1 cup of pineapple juice drained from your crushed pineapple instead of water.
+If you don’t have enough to make 1 cup, add water to make the full cup.

 Notes